ddefolo/docker-machine-oneview/Godeps/_workspace/src/github.com/docker/docker/docs/reference/api/docker_remote_api_v1.22.md

 -   **fromImage** – Name of the image to pull.
 The name may include a tag or digest.
 This parameter may only be used when pulling an image.
+        The pull is cancelled if the HTTP connection is closed.
 -   **fromSrc** – Source to import.
 The value may be a URL from which the image can be retrieved or `-` to read the image from the request body.
         This parameter may only be used when importing an image.